 |Decision-Making Factors||– CAPEX decisions consider long-term ROI, asset lifespan, and potential competitive advantages.||– OPEX decisions prioritize cost control, efficiency, and immediate impact on profitability.|

 |Common Challenges||– CAPEX decisions may lead to overcapitalization, underutilized assets, or miscalculations of future benefits.||– OPEX challenges include cost containment, managing variable expenses, and optimizing operational efficiency.|

 They are the acronyms for Operating Expenditure and Capital Expenditure.
 For example, imagine you own a real estate firm.

-The latter activity instead implies buying things, such as: couches, kitchen stoves, beds and so on.
-They will cost you thousands of dollars but will last for few years.
+The latter activity instead implies buying things, such as couches, kitchen stoves, beds, and so on.
+They will cost you thousands of dollars but will last for a few years.